 In general, a good rule of thumb when partaking in a plant-based diet is to combine complementary sources of protein.
 A lot of times these are incomplete on their own, but when combined they can provide all the amino acids.
 Eating rice and beans in combination is a common example of complementary protein sources.(5) Amaranth is also an excellent source of protein.
-Learn more about amaranth here.

-Key chia seed benefits
+Key chia seeds benefits

-- Promotes digestion
+- Promotes digestive health

 - Helps boost energy

-- Promotes healthy brain activity
+- Supports healthy brain activity

 - Promotes healthy heart function

-- Supports healthy hair and skin
+- Nourishes healthy hair and skin

 Cold-pressed from organically grown chia seeds, this oil is an excellent source of omega-3 fatty acids and vitamin E. Vitamin E is a powerful antioxidant helps to protect your body cells from the damaging effects of the free radicals.
 Chia seed oil is a perfect addition to soups and pastas.

 If you love baking, make this delicious Gluten-free nut bread with hemp and chia recipe.
 The combination of hazelnuts, pumpkin and sunflower seeds, as well as raw hemp and chia powders creates a beautiful earthy flavour that goes perfectly with this Velvet beetroot and aronia soup or Spiced carrot and ginger bisque.
-This is an excellent option for someone with gluten intolerance.
+This is an excellent option for anyone with gluten intolerance.
 Moreover, this bread also aids digestion and nourishes your body with valuable minerals and plant-based protein.